Bad Bunny

 Young Bad Bunny

 After graduating in 2012, Ocasio enrolled in the University of Puerto Rico, majoring in audiovisual communication.
 He worked part-time at a local supermarket as a packer to save some money.
-However, during his first year, he failed almost all of his general education courses because he dedicated his free time to writing songs.
+But during his first year, he failed almost all his general education courses because he spent his free time writing songs.
 "I didn't release tracks until I felt fully ready, in terms of flow, rhythm, and lyrics," the rapper said in a later interview.

 First Steps

-In 2014, Bad Bunny began uploading his songs to the DJ platform SoundCloud on a friend's recommendation.
-Unexpectedly, one of his tracks, "Diles," went viral: tens of thousands of users shared it, and in a short time, over a million people had listened to it.
+In 2014, Bad Bunny started uploading his songs to SoundCloud after a friend suggested the DJ platform.
+Unexpectedly, one of his tracks, "Diles," went viral—tens of thousands of users shared it, and within a short time, over a million people had listened to it.

 Diles - Bad Bunny, Ozuna, Farruko, Arcangel, Ñengo Flow

 Listeners found Bad Bunny's music refreshing.
-In his work, he blended Puerto Rican motifs with trap, always recording in his native Spanish.
+In his music, he blended Puerto Rican motifs with trap, always recording in his native Spanish.

-After the success of "Diles", renowned DJ Luian reached out to the musician, signing him to his label, Hear This Music.
-This move allowed Ocasio to collaborate with other talented Latin American artists.
-Working together, the rapper made it to the top 10 of the Hot Latin Songs chart.
+After "Diles" took off, renowned DJ Luian reached out to the musician, signing him to his label, Hear This Music.
+This move opened doors for Ocasio to collaborate with other talented Latin American artists.
+Through these collaborations, the rapper cracked the top 10 of the Hot Latin Songs chart.
 Especially popular was his single "Soy Peor."

 BAD BUNNY - SOY PEOR (Official Video)

-Starting in 2016, Benito began collaborating with Noah Assad, the founder of Rimas Entertainment, notable in the Latin American trap music scene.
-Even then, Bad Bunny wasn't confident about his future and even handed out resumes to stores looking for work.
+In 2016, Benito started working with Noah Assad, the founder of Rimas Entertainment, a major player in the Latin American trap music scene.
+Even then, Bad Bunny wasn't sure about his future and was still handing out resumes to stores looking for work.

 Bad Bunny and Noah Assad